 Nevertheless, for the one who is still blessed sometimes (in my photographer’s opinion at least) with that particular weather, here are some tips to understand a little bit more about your camera in such conditions and how you can get the best of it.

 You don’t want to wait for hours for your camera to get the focus in the mist.
 If the fog is light, it’s OK, but otherwise, it can be tricky.

-2- Go for Manual Mode
+2- Go into Manual Mode

-Don’t let your camera get lost by the light.
+Don’t let your camera get lost in the light.
 On a foggy day, everything on your image is bathed in white, which is very bright.
 You don’t want to end up with a dark grey photo because your camera auto mode is calculating everything so that you have an average 18% grey on the whole image.
 If the majority of the picture is white, it will record very little light so that everything becomes grey.

 3- Check twice your new photo

 With today’s digital camera you can easily check the result of the image you’ve just taken.
 But don’t do it lightly in that case.
 Taking a photo in difficult conditions is not easy, that’s partly why it is so rewarding.
 So you have to zoom in and double check the focus, then try to figure out if you are happy with what you can see on the image.
 If there are far too many details go for less light (just get a faster shutter speed).
 On the other hand, if there are not enough, go for slower shutter speed, not too much.
 You can also try for a higher ISO.

 Well, it’s trickier, But there’s a way to play a little bit.
 If you use a smartphone, you must try to place the adjustment square on several places of your screen, to find the suitable image for your taste.
 This is about the focus, but also the lighting.
 Depending on the spot you choose, your phone will calculate a different setting that will result in different lighting for your final image.